 COMPETITIVE REAL ESTATE ACTIVITIES OF MANAGEMENT.
-John W. Eakin and Thomas S. Smith, both of whom became officers and directors of the Company in connection with the Eakin & Smith Transaction, maintain an ownership interest in an office building in the central business district of Nashville, Tennessee, which building may compete for potential tenants with the Company's Nashville office properties.
+John W. Eakin, who is an executive officer and director of the Company, maintains an ownership interest in an office building in the central business district of Nashville, Tennessee, which building may compete for potential tenants with the Company's Nashville office properties.